jmd-dk/concept/doc/parameters/input_output.rst

                                  'N'      : 64**3,
                              },
                          ]

+                      When realising two particle components with the same number of particles :math:`N`, the two particle distributions will be pre-initialised on relatively
+                      shifted lattices, amounting to using a body-centered cubic (bcc) lattice for the combined particle system.
 -- --------------- -- -
 \  **Example 3**   \  Generate initial conditions consisting of a combined
                       matter component with :math:`64^3` particles, as well as